IWF Over the Edge (1999)

 File:Bradshaw.jpg

-|Bradshaw, a member of the Corporate Ministry
+Bradshaw, a member of the Corporate Ministry

-In the main event, Stone Cold Steve Austin defended his IWF Championship against the Undertaker.
+In the main event, Stone Cold Steve Austin defended his IWF Championship against The Undertaker.
 Originally, Shane and Vince Matteson were supposed to be the guest referees, Vince Matteson had his ankle (kayfabe) broken earlier in the event and was replaced by his accomplice Pat Patterson, to prevent Shane from helping The Undertaker.
 Patterson, however, could not continue after the Undertaker chokeslammed him.
 The Undertaker and Austin wrestled inconclusively until Austin hit The Undertaker on the head with a folding chair.
 As Austin went to cover the Undertaker, Gerald Brisco, another accomplice of Vince, came down to the ring to replace Patterson and counted the unsuccessful pinfall attempt by Austin.
 Like his partner Patterson, Brisco was attacked by the Undertaker.
 Vince then came down to the ring to act as referee, but when Austin forcefully executed a stunner on the Undertaker, Shane prevented Vince from performing a three count.
 As Vince, Shane and Austin, argued, Shane shoved Vince into Austin, who fell into a roll-up by The Undertaker.
-Shane performed a fast count to give Undertaker the victory and the IWF Championship.
+Shane performed a fast count to give the Undertaker the victory and the IWF Championship.

 [edit] Owen Heart accident